About Decisions

 ---|---|

-Send Message | Sends a message to a user or channel.
-Used with PubNub Publish API.
-In the Body field, include the message you want to send when a decision is triggered.
-You must embrace the message in quotes and you can optionally add variables ( ${variableThatChanges} ).
-You can also add variables to the Channel and Meta fields.
-Sample body: "Welcome to ${levelName}, enter discount code ${discountCode} within the first 5 minutes to buy ${purchaseItem}." |
+Send Message | Sends a message to a user or channel using the PubNub Publish API.
+In Body, enter the quoted message.
+Optionally add variables ( ${variable} ); you can also use variables in Channel and Meta.
+Example: "Welcome to ${levelName}, enter discount code ${discountCode} within the first 5 minutes to buy ${purchaseItem}." |

-Update User | Sets any predefined or custom user metadata by providing the desired information as key/value pairs.
-You can add variables to all of the data fields.
+Update User | Sets predefined or custom user metadata as key/value pairs.
+You can use variables in all fields.
 Used with PubNub App Context user. |

-Update Channel | Sets any predefined or custom channel metadata by providing the desired information as key/value pairs.
-You can add variables to all of the data fields.
+Update Channel | Sets predefined or custom channel metadata as key/value pairs.
+You can use variables in all fields.
 Used with PubNub App Context channel. |

-Update Membership | Sets any predefined or custom membership metadata by providing the desired information as key/value pairs.
-You can add variables to all of the data fields.
+Update Membership | Sets predefined or custom membership metadata as key/value pairs.
+You can use variables in all fields.
 Used with PubNub App Context membership. |

 Facilitating collaboration